 Last, there is a high concentration of Airbnbs in city destinations.

-VRBO: VRBO focuses exclusively on private residences which are the primary reason that VRBO has fewer property listings than Airbnb.
+VRBO: VRBO focuses exclusively on private residences which is the primary reason that VRBO has fewer property listings than Airbnb.

 Travelers who want to book stays in traditional vacation destinations flock to sites like VRBO because they are more known for their large inventories in touristy destinations.

 Differences Between VRBO vs. Airbnb: Host Network

-Airbnb: Airbnb currently advertises hosting more than 4 million listings in over 100,000 cities and 190 countries.
+Airbnb: Airbnb currently advertises hosting more than 5.6 million listings in over 100,000 cities and 220 countries and regions.